rafaelgreca/ser-wavelet/README.md

 │   │   └── utils.py
 │   ├── processing.py
 │   └── utils.py
+├── requirements.txt
 ├── test.py
 └── train.py
 ```

 Explaining briefly the main folders and files:

-- `config`: where the model and feature extraction configurations files (**MUST** be in a JSON format) that will be used as inputs arguments are saved on;
+- `config`: where the model and feature extraction configurations files (**MUST** be in a JSON format) that will be used as input arguments are saved on;
-- `examples`: where the configuration files examples are saved on (how to use different features, data augmentation techniques, and so on);
+- `examples`: where the configuration files examples are saved (how to use different features, data augmentation techniques, and so on);
-- `notebooks`: where the notebooks used to visualize the training/validation step, do the exploratory data analysis (EDA) and to create the analysis used for the thesis writing are saved on;
+- `notebooks`: where the notebooks used to visualize the training/validation step, do the exploratory data analysis (EDA) and create the analysis used for the thesis writing are saved;
-- `requirements`: where the requirements files for the installation step are saved on;
-- `src`: where the core functions are implemented, such as: the data augmentation, feature extraction, audios preprocessing steps, and the models/datasets creation;
+- `src`: where the core functions are implemented, such as the data augmentation, feature extraction, audio preprocessing steps, and the models/datasets creation;
-- `test.py`: the main file responsible to inference the model on new data;
+- `test.py`: the main file responsible for inference of the model on new data;
-- `train.py`: the main file responsible to train the model.
+- `train.py`: the main file responsible for training the model.

 ### Inputs Parameters

 The following arguments **MUST** be inside the configuration JSON file (exactly as structured in the files inside the `config` folder).

 - `input_path`: the dataset's folder path (**MUST** exists);
-- `output_path`: the folder path where the extracted features will be saved on (if the folder doesn't exist, then it will be created);
+- `output_path`: the folder path where the extracted features will be saved (if the folder doesn't exist, then it will be created);
 - `sample_rate`: the audio's sampling rate.
 E.g.: 8000;
 - `dataset`: which dataset will be used ('coraa', 'savee', 'emodb' or 'ravdess'). **MUST** be written in lowercase;
 - `mode`: which mode will be run ('mode\_1' or 'mode\_2').
 Check the image below for more details. **MUST** be written in lowercase;